Kamatchi36/AI_PHASE-1/README.md

   1.Data Collection:

-       .We will obtain the necessary data from the provided dataset link, which contains customer reviews and sentiments about competitor products.
+       ◉We will obtain the necessary data from the provided dataset link, which contains customer reviews and sentiments about competitor products.

   2.Data Preprocessing:

-      .Data cleaning: Removing duplicates and handling missing values.
+      ◉Data cleaning: Removing duplicates and handling missing values.
-      .Text preprocessing: Tokenization, lowercasing, and other necessary steps to prepare the data for analysis.
+      ◉Text preprocessing: Tokenization, lowercasing, and other necessary steps to prepare the data for analysis.

   3.Sentiment Analysis Techniques:

-      .We plan to explore various Natural Language Processing (NLP) techniques such as Bag of Words, Word Embeddings, and Transformer models to perform sentiment analysis on the customer feedback.
+      ◉We plan to explore various Natural Language Processing (NLP) techniques such as Bag of Words, Word Embeddings, and Transformer models to perform sentiment analysis on the customer feedback.

   4.Feature Extraction:

-       .We will extract features and sentiments from the text data, quantifying the emotional content within the customer feedback.
+       ◉We will extract features and sentiments from the text data, quantifying the emotional content within the customer feedback.

   5.Visualization:

-       .Visualizations will be created to depict the distribution of sentiment within the dataset, enabling us to identify trends and patterns.
+       ◉Visualizations will be created to depict the distribution of sentiment within the dataset, enabling us to identify trends and patterns.

   6.Insights Generation:

-       .The results of the sentiment analysis will be used to extract meaningful insights.
+       ◉The results of the sentiment analysis will be used to extract meaningful insights.
 These insights can guide business decisions, including marketing strategies, product improvements, and other actions that can enhance customer satisfaction.

 Phase 2: Innovation